Real-Serious-Games/task-mule/README.md

 You must be proficient at JavaScript to make the most of this tool.

-NOTE: This documention is currently under construction.
-Please check back again soon for a completed version.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->